 To be considered for Fall admission you MUST submit your application by December 19.
-GRE and TOEFL test results can come in after December 19 but must arrive before we make admission decisions in mid-January.
+GRE and TOEFL test results, and letters of recommendation can come in after December 19 but must arrive before we begin to review applications in early January.

 The list of application materials required by the Duke Graduate School can be found on their Admissions website.
 For an application to be considered complete, the Graduate School requires ALL of the following: